Sonali1-m/bug-tracking-system/README.md

 This is a simple bug tracking system implemented using HTML, CSS, and JavaScript.

+## Demo

+A live demo of the bug tracking system is available here [View](https://sonali1-m.github.io/bug-tracking-system/).

 ## Introduction

 Bug Tracking System is a web application designed to help software development teams track and manage bugs and issues in their projects.
 It provides a user-friendly interface for adding, editing, and deleting bugs, as well as tracking their status.